cometbft/cometbft/spec/abci/abci++_methods.md

             traceability, it is its responsibility's to support it.
 For instance, the Application could attach to a transformed transaction a list with the hashes of the transactions it derives from.
-    * CometBFT MAY include a list of transactions in `RequestPrepareProposal.txs` whose total size in bytes exceeds `RequestPrepareProposal.max_tx_bytes`.
+    * The Application MAY configure CometBFT to include a list of transactions in `RequestPrepareProposal.txs` whose total size in bytes exceeds `RequestPrepareProposal.max_tx_bytes`.
+      If the Application sets `ConsensusParams.Block.MaxBytes` to -1, CometBFT will include _all_ transactions currently in the mempool in `RequestPrepareProposal.txs`, which may not fit in `RequestPrepareProposal.max_tx_bytes`.
-      Therefore, if the size of `RequestPrepareProposal.txs` is greater than `RequestPrepareProposal.max_tx_bytes`, the Application MUST remove transactions to ensure that the `RequestPrepareProposal.max_tx_bytes` limit is respected by those transactions returned in `ResponsePrepareProposal.txs` .
+      Therefore, if the size of `RequestPrepareProposal.txs` is greater than `RequestPrepareProposal.max_tx_bytes`, the Application MUST remove transactions to ensure that the `RequestPrepareProposal.max_tx_bytes` limit is respected by those transactions returned in `ResponsePrepareProposal.txs`.
+      This is specified in [Requirement 2](./abci%2B%2B_app_requirements.md).
     * As a result of executing the prepared proposal, the Application may produce block events or transaction events.
       The Application must keep those events until a block is decided and then pass them on to CometBFT via `ResponseFinalizeBlock`.